icgc-dcc/dcc-submission/dcc-submission-generator/README.md

-ICGC DCC - Generator
+ICGC DCC - Submission Generator
 ===

 Description
 ---

-A test data generator that generates artificial data for testing purposes.
-The data is valid when passed through the validator.
+A test data generator that generates synthetic submissions for testing purposes.
+The data is valid when passed through the validator (excluding script restrictions).

 Build
 ---